Sheldon-Lloyd/Cyber.Beast/comic/zero/page-1/script.md

 Each floor number is seen in each panel as the elevator progresses downward

-All of them are stressed about it except bursun and maybe Yaharia(who keeps trying to to chat Bursun up while they wait to be wired and asking why he is so calm for someone that is about to be killed) who seems to not care
+All of them are stressed about it except bursun and maybe Yaharia who seems to not care

-Yaharia: Hi I’m Yahaira, Yahaira Akinosun.
+**Yaharia:** Hi I’m Yahaira, Yahaira Akinosun.
 What's your name

 Bursun looks at her but ignores her